-

 Seidentopf: a head design

-where the interpupillary adjustment (increasing or decreasing
+where the interpupillary adjustment (increasing or

-the distance between the eyepieces) is achieved by twisting
+decreasing the distance between the eyepieces) is

-the eyepieces in an up and down arc motion like binoculars.
+achieved by twisting the eyepieces in an up and down

 Top